 Joint transmission – multiple access points can transmit information to devices simultaneously to improve the signal.

 Wide Channel Bandwidths 6 GHz spectrum

-With the introduction of Wi-Fi 6, channel bandwidth has been increased significantly from earlier generations.
-Currently, it offers multiple channels of 160MHz spectrum in 6GHz (only in the regions support 6GHz) band.
-Wi-Fi 7 will be capable of 320MHz channel bandwidth for data transfer (two times higher than 6th generation).
+With the introduction of Wi-Fi 6, channel bandwidth has increased significantly from earlier generations.
+Currently, it offers multiple channels of 160MHz spectrum in the 6GHz (only in the regions that support 6GHz) band.
+Wi-Fi 7 will be capable of 320MHz channel bandwidth for data transfer (two times higher than the 6th generation).

-Multi-link allows creating a 320MHz effective channel by aggregating two 160MHz channels in high band.
-Higher throughputs can be achieved even without 6GHz spectrum in some regions where 6GHz has not been allocated.
+Multi-link allows the creation of a 320MHz effective channel by aggregating two 160MHz channels in a high band.
+Higher throughputs can be achieved even without the 6GHz spectrum in some regions where 6GHz has not been allocated.